cunnie/docs/resume.md

-- PAS NSX-T: built automated test infrastructure to test interoperability between Pivotal's cloud offering (PAS) and VMware's software-defined network (NSX-t), addressed issues with appropriate organizations
+- PAS NSX-T: built automated test infrastructure to test interoperability between Pivotal's cloud offering (PAS) and VMware's software-defined network (NSX-T), addressed issues with appropriate organizations
 - Cloud Operations: maintained Pivotal Web Services (PWS), Pivotal's public-facing Cloud Foundry.
-Deployed updates several times a week, addressed GDPR compliance, and diagnosed, remedied, and reported outages
+Deployed updates several times a week, addressed GDPR compliance, and diagnosed, remedied, and documented outages
-- Operations Manager: developed and maintained Operations Manager, a Ruby on Rails application that FIXME
+- Operations Manager: developed and maintained Operations Manager, a Ruby on Rails application which acts as a front end to Pivotal's commercial Cloud Foundry and Kubernetes offerings
-- BOSH CPI:
+- BOSH CPI: maintained the Ruby-based Cloud Provider Interface (interface between BOSH and IaaS).
+Wrote the underlying API calls for AWS and vSphere.
+  (Ruby)
-- BOSH:
+- BOSH: maintained BOSH, a virtual machine (VM) orchestrator (Ruby)
-- Release Engineering: Helped write the tooling that tested the final release of the Cloud Foundry software (Ruby)
+- Release Engineering: wrote the tooling that tested the each release of the Pivotal Cloud Foundry software (Ruby)
-- Toolsmiths: Maintained vSphere environments (vCenter (5.x) and ESXi (5.x)) used by the development team (VCE Vblock 340, 12 &times; Cisco C220 M3, 5 &times; Dell R720 located in German colo)
+- Toolsmiths: maintained vSphere environments (vCenter (5.x) and ESXi (5.x)) used by the development team

-**Systems Administrator, Arda Technologies (acquired by [Google](https://www.google.com/)), Mountain View, CA<br />
+**Systems Administrator, Arda Technologies (acquired by *[Google](https://www.google.com/)), Mountain View, CA<br />
 12/07 to 6/11**

 Provided computer support for an IC Design Startup.